-Robyn O’Neil was born in Omaha, Nebraska in 1977, and currently lives in Los Angeles, California.
-She solely makes drawings.
+Robyn O’Neil was born in Omaha, Nebraska in 1977, and currently lives in Washington State.
+She mainly makes drawings.
 Her work was included in the 2004 Whitney Biennial.
 She is the recipient of numerous grants and awards, including a Joan Mitchell Foundation Grant, an Artadia grant, and the Hunting Prize.
-O’Neil has had several traveling solo museum exhibitions in the United States, and her work is included in noted museums throughout the world.
+O’Neil has had several traveling solo museum exhibitions in the United States, and her work is included in over fifty noted museums throughout the world.
 She received a grant from the Irish Film Board for a film written and art directed by her entitled “WE, THE MASSES” which was conceived of at Werner Herzog’s Rogue Film School.
 The film won several awards at respected film festivals upon its release.
 She also hosts the weekly podcast “ME READING STUFF.”

 to watch Robyn giving the world an art assignment on PBS’s The Art Assignment with John Green!